Hillside Foundation Repair in Los Angeles

 Challenges Facing Hillside Residences: Earthquake Damage and Landslides

-No matter where you live in Los Angeles, the nearest fault line is less than five miles away.
-And for those who live in the hills, it’s almost a certain fact that there’s a fault line within a few hundred feet of your home.
-After all, most of these hills were created by tectonic activity building up the terrain through the ages.
+No matter where you are in Los Angeles, the fault lines are never far away.
+And for those who live in the hills, most of these hills were created by tectonic activity building up the terrain through the ages.

 According to the Pacific Earthquake Engineering Research Center, the Northridge earthquake of 1994 created a surprising amount of damage to homes located on the hillsides of Los Angeles: of approximately 10,000 hillside homes, 374 were damaged, some severely.